REG-01 The Transfer of Land Act

 1 The Legislation and its Purpose

-The Transfer of Land Act 1893 (TLA), as amended, is the statute governing the registration in Western Australia of titles to Freehold land and dealings on those titles.
+The Transfer of Land Act 1893 (TLA) is the statute governing the registration in Western Australia of titles to Freehold land and dealings on those titles.

-Other Statutes affecting land in Western Australia that are referred to extensively in this manual are:
+Other Statutes affecting land in Western Australia that are referred to throughout the Land Titles Registration Policy and Procedure Guides are: